vision57/FanControl.GPU-Z/README.md

 ## To install

+1. Download the binary release `plugins.zip`, unzip it into FanControl's `plugins` folder.
-1. Copy the bin/release content into FanControl's "plugins" folder, open each file's property dialog(mouse right click), check any tips like `Unblock`.
+> Or compile project and then copy the `bin/release` content into FanControl's `plugins` folder, open each file's property dialog(mouse right click), check any tips like `Unblock`.
 2. Make sure GPU-Z running before starting FanControl.

 ## Remark